thatportugueseguy/ocaml-dotenv/README.md

 Small lib to allow storing config separate from code.

-This tool allows for the user to keep a file (default `.env`, hence the name) which contains environment variables to be exported when running locally.
-When deployed, the file will not be available and the variables will be read from the environment, as always.
+Dotenv loads variables from a file (named by default `.env`, hence the name) into the application environment.
+They can be read in `Sys.env`.

+This allows for the user to reproduce the deployed environments locally, as if the application was deployed in said environments.

+This way we keep the secrets out of the committed code, and the application ready to access them when deployed.
+Please don't commit the environment files ;)

 This is a port of JavaScript's Dotenv (https://github.com/motdotla/dotenv).

-I have adapted it a little, but the result is the same.
+I have adapted it a little, but the result should be similar enough so that nothing from the JS world is missed.

 ## Install